jackmorrison12/personal-site/content/notes/spanner.md

 Data is replicated across different data centres

-One of these data centres is the leader
+<mark>One of these data centres is the leader</mark>

-Each replica is associated with a Paxos group, a tablet and the data store (Colossus)
+Each replica is associated with a <mark>Paxos group</mark>, a tablet and the data store (Colossus)

-This group also has a participant leader, which will talk to other groups' participant leaders if a transaction is done across multiple Paxos groups
+This group also has a <mark>participant leader</mark>, which will talk to other groups' participant leaders if a transaction is done across multiple Paxos groups

 This participant leader has a transaction manager and a lock table

 ## Paxos Algorithm

-Paxos is a consensus algorithm
+Paxos is a <mark>consensus algorithm</mark>

 - The leader will receive the client's command
 - It then assigns it a new command user $i$
 - It runs the $i$th instance of the consensus algorithm in parallel

-A Paxos group is all of the machines involved in an instance of Paxos
+A <mark>Paxos group</mark> is <mark>all of the machines involved in an instance of Paxos</mark>

 Within a Paxos groups, the leader may fail and need re-election, but the safety properties are always guaranteed

-In spanner, tablets are replicated between data centres, and Paxos does the concurrency control between them
+In spanner, <mark>tablets are replicated between data centres</mark>, and <mark>Paxos does the concurrency control</mark> between them

-A transaction needs to be consistent across all of its replicas, and Paxos coordinates this
+A <mark>transaction needs to be consistent across all of its replicas</mark>, and Paxos coordinates this

-A transaction which involves multiple Paxos groups will use the transaction management machinery (participant leader and transaction manager) atop of the leader of the Paxos group to coordinate 2PC
+A transaction which involves multiple Paxos groups will use the <mark>transaction management machinery</mark> (participant leader and transaction manager) atop of the leader of the Paxos group to coordinate 2PC

-Updates need to be propagated to all members of the Paxos group
+Updates need to be <mark>propagated to all members of the Paxos group</mark>

-If a transaction only involves a single Paxos group, it can bypass the transaction manager and participant leader
+If a transaction only involves a <mark>single Paxos group</mark>, it can <mark>bypass the transaction manager and participant leader</mark>

 ## Data Chunks

-Data is stored in directories - which are analogous to buckets in [Bigtable](/notes/scalable-systems/bigtable)
+Data is stored in <mark>directories</mark> - which are analogous to buckets in [Bigtable](/notes/scalable-systems/bigtable)

-- They're the smallest unit of data placement
+- They're the <mark>smallest unit of data placement</mark>
-- They're the smallest unit to define replication properties on
+- They're the <mark>smallest unit to define replication properties on</mark>

-A directory can be sharded into fragments if it grows too large - this is done automatically
+A <mark>directory can be sharded into fragments</mark> if it grows too large - this is done <mark>automatically</mark>

 ## Evaluation

 This evaluated replication, transactions and availability

-It showed that the more Paxos groups which were involved in committing a transaction, the higher the latency, since 2PC made things more expensive
+It showed that the <mark>more Paxos groups</mark> which were involved in committing a transaction, the <mark>higher the latency</mark>, since 2PL made things more expensive

 For availability, it showed that the failure recovery was very good

-- If a follower in a Paxos group failed, there was no performance degradation
+- If a <mark>follower</mark> in a Paxos group failed, there was <mark>no performance degradation</mark>
-- If a leader soft-failed (the leader cooperates) - there was no performance degradation
+- If a <mark>leader soft-failed</mark> (the leader cooperates) - there was <mark>no performance degradation</mark>
-- If a leader hard-failed - there was some degradation, but it recovered well - it relied on timeouts for the followers to realise
+- If a <mark>leader hard-failed</mark> - there was <mark>some degradation</mark>, but it recovered well - it relied on timeouts for the followers to realise

-$\varepsilon$ is pretty stable, and only increases when the network link goes down, however there is quick recovery
+<mark>$\varepsilon$ is pretty stable</mark>, and only increases when the network link goes down, however there is quick recovery